jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     -   Name: Contoso B2C Application

-    -   Reply URL: https://\[your web url\].azurewebsites.net \<- this should be the HTTPS URL to the Contoso E-Commerce Site.
+    -   Reply URL: https://\[your web url\].azurewebsites.net \<- this should be the HTTPS URL to the Contoso E-Commerce Site

     -   Include Web App / web API: Yes